Client focus

 - Matt Odgers

-Make sure you mention your client’s name 3 TIMES MORE than your own.
+Make sure you mention your client’s name three times more than your own.
 If you go on and on about yourself too much, they won’t see what’s in it for them and will move on to the next proposal that ‘speaks to them’.
 An easy way to do this is by removing your company name and putting “we” or “us” in its place.

 Structure your Executive Summary or answers to questions to focus on: